Trump, estranged from Presidents Club, excluded from predecessors' PSA - Local News 8

 Those types of consultations were mostly absent during Trump’s tenure, who spoke rarely — if ever — with the men who held office before him.
 The one time the group all came together, for the funeral of former President George H.W.
 Bush at the National Cathedral in Washington, it was a somewhat frigid reception.

-Trump broke precedent further by boycotting Biden’s inauguration, choosing instead of depart Washington on the morning of January 20 with a ceremony at Joint Base Andrews.
+Trump broke precedent further by boycotting Biden’s inauguration, choosing instead to depart Washington on the morning of January 20 with a ceremony at Joint Base Andrews.

 He did leave a note for Biden, which the President described as “very generous,” but otherwise has been harshly critical of his successor in statements blasted out from his Florida headquarters.